 For example, shooting narrowband in my light pollution isn’t a luxury, it’s a necessity.
 I weighed price, ease of use and future compatibility.
 From there, I got a 48mm, 12nm Ha filter for $130.
 The first time I used it my jaw dropped, like, liraly (idiot-speak for literally).
 Of course now it’s galaxy season and I’m working on the Leo Triplet and Markarian’s Chain for the next month or so and it’s useless to me.
 There are a lot of galaxies that benefit from Ha data, but these ain’t them.
 So, how did I come to this conclusion?

 - My sky is so light-polluted that I have a hard enough time getting stars in the frame to focus and/or plate solve.
 I also have limited windows between trees to capture objects.
 A 7nm filter would hamper and lengthen the time to focus and plate solve.
-And since my GoTo likes to suck to the magnitude of about 15 degrees in Dec when the temperature is below 40F, the 12nm was the option for me so I could plate solve easier and faster.
+And since my GoTo liked to suck to the magnitude of about 15 degrees in Dec when the temperature is below 40F, the 12nm was the option for me so I could plate solve easier and faster.

 - I’m a cheap bastard because I have three daughters and they’re more important to me than pictures of the sky… and they’re in dance.
 Do you have any idea how expensive that crap is?
 For parents of boys, imagine you have three boys and they’re all in hockey… and they’re all goalies… and every year they need ALL new equipment.
 Now imagine that you paid for all their equipment, but never actually got it.
 That’s having girls in dance.
 That’s a very long way to explain why I got the $130 Astromania filter from Amazon rather than the $300 Astronomik.
 I’m sure the Astronomik filter is a superior product, but I have three pairs of frickin’ tap shoes to buy.
 Don’t even get me started on the costumes.

 I’ll be completely honest with you.
 When you start this hobby, you’re going to suck.
+Everyone does.
 Whether you came here from Photography, Art, Astronomy, oh hell, why not include Astrology, you will suck when you start.
 You can spend $20,000 on equipment, and read 8,000 contradicting blog posts from 800 different people that will tell you the absolute way you need to take each image for each situation.
 You know exactly what you need to do because you taught yourself everything there is to know about astrophotography by reading what other people do.

 You get that $20k rig all setup and take those first images on a beautifully clear night, and they look like shit.
 M31’s core is blown out.
 All you got of M42 was the core.
 Where’s the Witch Head?
 The Wizard looks like a bed-sheet ghost.
 And finally, your Soul is empty.
 If you stay in this hobby for a while you’ll remember that last one and laugh in a few months, I promise.

 I’ve seen some beautiful pictures made by some giant assholes.
 I choose not to visit their pages anymore, but for the most part, giant assholes in astrophotography make shitty pictures.
-I guess that’s kind of how it works, isn’t it.
+I guess that’s kind of how it works, isn’t it?
 Anyway, I believe real success in astrophotography requires a level of humility and a sense of relativity (like one thing relative to another, not e=mc^2 relativity).

 The funny thing is, if you’re open to it at all, and even in some cases if you’re not, you will learn the true meaning of this trait by default as you progress in your abilities.
-If you start to go beyond just taking the pictures, and begin to learn about the objects you’re capturing – their vastness, what they really contain; and then how small those vast objects are as they relate to a galaxy and the Universe – you’ll understand how insignificant you are.
+If you start to go beyond just taking the pictures, and begin to learn about the objects you’re capturing – their vastness, what they really contain, and how small those vast objects are as they relate to a galaxy and the Universe – you’ll understand how insignificant you are.

 Realizing your place in the Universe is the sole basis of humility – the core of it’s definition.
 When you start to understand this, and look at the object you’re capturing in a different light, you’ll understand its importance as it relates to us as humans, and you’ll take the time you really need on each object rather than hurry through it.
 The process will still be precise, but it will be less robotic, and flow better.
 People who “get” this care for their images in a different way, and aren’t just trying to copy someone else’s work.